Our People

 Mascoma Bank, UVTA Board Treasurer

 Matt is a native to the Upper Valley where he grew up exploring local trails with his family and camping in the White Mountains.
-After experiencing the western states for a few years as a young adult, he returned to the East Coast and currently lives in Hartland, VT with his girlfriend, two dogs, and a cat.
+After experiencing the western states for a few years as a young adult, he returned to the East Coast and currently lives in Hartland, VT with his girlfriend, daughter, two dogs, and a cat.
 He is an avid skier, hiker, and rock climber and has worked with both local and national organizations to maintain our open spaces and keep access free to the public.
-He works as a commercial credit analyst at Mascoma Bank where he also serves on the Donation Committee, B-Corp Environmental Impact Team, and Emerging Leaders Committee.
-Prior to banking, he worked as an accountant at a private firm in Massachusetts and on staff at Grassroot Soccer in Norwich, VT.
+He works as a Commercial Loan Officer at Mascoma Bank where he also serves on committees supporting the institutions philanthropic efforts.
+Prior to banking, he worked as an accountant at a private firm in Massachusetts and on staff at a non-profit in Norwich, VT.
 Matt earned his BA from Franklin & Marshall College in Lancaster, PA.

 Stephanie McCaull